browserengineering/book/book/invalidation.md

         self.descent = ProtectedField()
 ```

-Now, in `layout`, we'll first handle the case of no children:
+Then, in `layout`, we'll first handle the case of no children:

 ``` {.python}
 class LineLayout: